Sahal Abdul Samad: 2019–2021: Becoming the club's poster boy

 Blasters appointed Eelco Schattorie as the manager in the 2019–20 ISL season.
 As the season progressed, the team's injury problem became so concerning, Sahal was mostly used as a winger and sometimes as a secondary striker.
 He started most matches at right-side of the midfield and provided two assists during the season.

 Following Sandesh Jhingan's exit from Kerala Blasters in May 2020, Sahal replaced him as the club's poster boy.
 On 12 August 2020, despite the circulation of rumours about him leaving the club, Sahal committed himself to the Blasters, signing a contract until 2025.
-On 20 December 2020, Sahal made his comeback from the quads injury, that had sidelined him for a month since his first match on November 20 in the 2020–21 Indian Super League season.
+On 20 December 2020, Sahal made his comeback from the quads injury, that had sidelined him for a month since his first match on November 20 in the 2020–21 Indian Super League.
 He came back as a substitute in the 46th minute and provided an important assist to Jeakson Singh who equalized in a 1–1 draw against East Bengal during the stoppage time.
 Since that match, Sahal was deployed as a winger by the new manager for the season Kibu Vicuña.
 On 15 January 2021, Sahal won the Hero of the match award in the match against East Bengal which ended in a 1–1 draw.
 Sahal was once again awarded with the Hero of the match on 27 January 2021 in a 0–0 draw against Jamshedpur.
 Sahal created 28 chances in his 14 appearances and was second in the list among the Indian players to create most number of chances during the season.